NMKRV College Logo

 Final Editorial Evaluation

-• The volume editors check:
+• The volume editors conduct a final review to ensure:

-• Figures, tables, and references correctly formatted
+• figures, tables, and references are correctly formatted

 5

-Production & Publisher Quality Check
+Production and Publisher Quality Check

-After submission to Taylor & Francis production:
+After submission to Taylor & Francis for production:

-• Technical checks
+• technical checks

 • The volume is then: